wotamann/vuetify-form-base/README.md

 ## Features

 * Vue-Component
-* integrates UI framework Vuetify with responsive Layout and Support of Grid
+* integrates UI framework Vuetify 2.0 with responsive Layout and Support of Grid
 * Use a lot of Vuetify Control & Input types inclusive most of available API-Props
 * Get full configurable Forms based on Schema Definition
+* Full control over Grid
 * Edit plain or deep nested objects including Arrays, without the need to flatten your data
 * Get a full, reactive Result
-* Listen on 'Resize', 'Focus', 'Input', 'Blur', 'Click', 'Swipe', 'Mouse' and 'Update' Events
+* Listen on 'Resize', 'Focus', 'Input', 'Blur', 'Click', 'Swipe', 'Intersect', 'Mouse' and 'Update' Events
 * Use Slots to pass Header and Footer into a Control or replace a Control by a Slot.
 Use  Slots to individualize your Tooltip
 * Configurable CSS Style

 ---
+## CHANGE

+#### Version 0.1.18
+- bug fix group |
+- BREAKING: New grouping TYPE is { type:'group' }  instead of { type:'card' }

 #### Version 0.1.17
 - fixed known  problem of splicing arrays in v-for and index key
+- new Type { type:'text', ext:'date' }  gives you access to Datepicker linked to textfield
+- new Type { type:'text', ext:'time' }  gives you access to Timepicker linked to textfield
+- new Type { type:'text', ext:'color' }  gives you access to Colorpicker linked to textfield

 #### Version 0.1.11
-- added support for grouping some control  | { type:'card', ...}
+- added support for grouping some control  | { type:'group', ...}

 #### Version 0.1.9
 - added support for v-img | { type:'img'}